-- If a private drive network is proposed, there shall be a private "major drive" i.e., a principal internal loop drive or principal cul-de-sac drive that has direct access to an exterior public road (see examples at the end of this Section): - There may be intersecting "minor drives," i.e., individual private drives off a major drive or internal public road that are built according to the City of Novi's parking drive and parking space standards (Section 5.3).
+- There may be intersecting "minor drives," i.e., individual private drives off a major drive or internal public road that are built according to the City of Novi's parking drive and parking space standards (Section 5.3).
 For example, a two-way minor drive would require a twenty-four (24) foot aisle with optional adjacent parking on one or both sides.
 Where on-street parking is proposed, it shall be limited to one side of the minor drive and the drive shall be a minimum width of twenty-eight (28) feet.
-On-street parking shall not be permitted for non-residential developments unless the minor drive is widened to maintain a minimum twenty-four (24) foot traveled way for two-way traffic.
-In order to qualify as a minor drive, the maximum length shall not exceed six-hundred (600) feet, measured from the near edge of the intersecting major drive or internal public road to: - The far edge of pavement (where no turnaround is required), - The center of the cul-de-sac or - The far edge of the T-turnaround (at the centerline of the drive)
+On-street parking shall not be for non-residential permitted developments unless the minor drive is widened to maintain a minimum twenty-four (24) foot traveled way for two-way traffic.
+In order to qualify as a minor drive, the maximum length shall not exceed six-hundred (600) feet, measured from the near edge of the intersecting major drive or internal public road to: - The far edge of pavement (where no turnaround is required), - b.
+The center of the cul-de-sac or - c.
+The far edge of the T-turnaround (at the centerline of the drive)